How an unlikely kinship between two offensive linemen has helped solidify WSU’s Air Raid for years

 Learning the lingo

-While Mauigoa’s English grades out well compared to the other Samoans on WSU’s roster, when the soft-spoken center arrived in Pullman, he occasionally had trouble with certain American phrases and terms.
+When soft-spoken center Mauigoa arrived in Pullman, he occasionally had trouble with certain American phrases and terms.
 He’d often turn to his Californian teammate-turned-tutor for assistance.

-The two were dining at Gambino’s in Moscow when Mauigoa discovered fettuccine alfredo for the first time.
+The two were dining at Gambino’s in Moscow when Mauigoa discovered fettuccine Alfredo for the first time.

 Unsure how to pronounce it, he gave the word a few tries before trying something much simpler.